 Employees who receive an unsatisfactory rating on either of the essential requirements set out on the form (dependability or K-State values) must receive an overall performance rating of "Unsatisfactory."

 Personal conduct detrimental to state service may also result in decision-making leave, demotion, or dismissal.
-The grounds for such actions are discussed in PPM Chapter 4020, Positive Discipline of Classified Employees.
+The grounds for such actions are discussed in PPM Chapter 4020, Positive Discipline of University Support Staff.

 A probationary employee on an original appointment (i.e., a new hire) cannot appeal a review rating.
-However, an employee serving a probation as a result of a promotion, (including promotion from another state agency), a reclassification, or a reinstatement shall have the same appeal rights as an employee with permanent status if the employee had permanent status in the prior position.
+However, an employee serving probation as a result of a promotion, a reclassification, or a reinstatement shall have the same appeal rights as an employee with permanent status if the employee had permanent status in the prior position.

-A permanent classified employee may, within 7 calendar days after having the opportunity to sign the Performance Management Process Form, appeal an overall rating other than "Exceptional."
-That appeal should be submitted in writing to Employee Relations, who will mediate the issue if both the employee and the rater are willing.
+A permanent USS employee may, within seven calendar days after having the opportunity to sign the Performance Management Process Form, appeal an overall rating other than "Exceptional."
+That appeal should be submitted in writing to Human Resources, who will mediate the issue if both the employee and the rater are willing.

-If mediation is refused or if it is unsuccessful, the appeal will be referred to the KSU Classified Peer Review Committee (PRC).
-That Committee is appointed by the Vice President for Administration and Finance to hear civil service employee appeals.
+If mediation is refused or if it is unsuccessful, the appeal will be referred to the KSU University Support Staff Peer Review Committee (PRC).
+That Committee is appointed by the Vice President for Human Resources to hear USS employee appeals.
 The Committee will consider evidence offered by the employee and the manager (supervisor), as well as any evidence the committee has requested.
 After deliberating, the PRC will assign a rating within 10 calendar days of the hearing date.
 The rating is final and not subject to further appeal.

-Please refer to PPM Chapter 4030, Classified Employee Peer Review Committee Hearing Process, for further information about the appeal process.
+Please refer to PPM Chapter 4030, University Support Staff Peer Review Committee Hearing Process, for further information about the appeal process.

-Complete the identification information (i.e., Employee Name, Person Completing Review, Employee ID, Agency Name, Class Title, Position Number, Timeframe being Evaluated and Review Type) at the beginning of the review period.
+Complete the identification information (i.e., Employee Name, Person Completing Review, Employee ID, Agency Name, Job Title, Position Number, Timeframe being Evaluated and Review Type) at the beginning of the review period.